calblueprint/calblueprint.org/CONTRACT.md

 Blueprint's services are offered **completely pro bono**.
 Our developers are highly-skilled individuals who have had experience working at Silicon Valley's leading tech companies, but we're also students who share a concern for improving our community.
 We choose to donate our free time towards these humanitarian causes because we are confident that we can build the technology to help you realize your goals. **All we ask is your continued commitment towards us throughout the entire time we work together.**

-Looking foward to working with you,
+Looking forward to working with you,

 <img src="https://user-images.githubusercontent.com/5278006/32311415-bcdef6f6-bf55-11e7-9e8c-e43e786685cf.png" alt="drawing" width="250px"/>